vmware/nsx-alb-datascript-samples-library/availability/site_persistence5.md

    * remote_pool will serve exists requests based on site_cookie lookup or serve new requests if local_pool does not have any active members
    * there is requirement that site1/local_pool has to have the same pool members as site2/remote_pool and vice versa.
 3. There are list of health checks built-in:
-   a. to avoid redirecting request to site with no active servers
+   * to avoid redirecting request to site with no active servers
-   b. to avoid attaching cookie for local processing if there are no local_pool members up
+   * to avoid attaching cookie for local processing if there are no local_pool members up

 ```lua
 -- HTTP_REQ